mbursell/ReLERNN-pipeline/Data-preparation/README.md

 # Data Preparation
 ReLERNN requires a genotype VCF that only contains biallelic variants and a BED file of the reference genome chromosome positions.
 Here we will show the steps we used starting from a publicly available gVCF.

-## Filter Genotype VCF
+## Subset Samples from Genotype VCF
-If starting from an available gVCF that you need to filter for specific samples, begin at step 1.
-If your gVCF contains only the samples and chromosomes you want, start at step 6.
+If you are beginning with a Genotype VCF that contains more than your target samples, begin at this step.
+If you want to include all samples in your VCF, proceed to the next section.

 Required Packages:
    * bcftools (we installed via conda and mamba, but feel free to use another method if you prefer another)